 Disclaimer: Partnerships & affiliate links help us create better content.
 Learn how.

 Free VPNs are supposed to be “free” insofar as the service is accessible without cost or payment.
 That might be true in a direct, monetary sense, but there are other ways in which they aim to extract value from their users.
-The vast majority of free VPNs come up short in some respect, whether it be due to issues surrounding personal data, or poor performance compared to premium options.
+The vast majority of free VPNs come up short in some respect, whether it be due to issues surrounding personal data, or poor performance compared to premium VPN services.

 Here’s everything you can expect from free VPN providers, and why it’s better to stick with freemium versions at the very least.